 I’ve often struggled with tying my woven wrap (I am all fingers and thumbs).
 But the Wuti Wrap is very easy to tie.
 It does need some practice at first.
 The brilliant advice booklet does recommend that you try tying the wrap a few times before you start carrying your baby.
 (Something I diligently did at 36 weeks pregnant with a very stiff stuffed Panda bear.)
-Although you may feel silly practicing with a teddy bear it really does pay off.
-And once baby is here you will be a pro at tying your Wuti Wrap.
+Although you may feel silly practising with a teddy bear it really does pay off.
+And once the baby is here you will be a pro at tying your Wuti Wrap.

 2. It is safe and secure for the baby.

 Little Mister H is secure in the Wuti Wrap.
 The fabric doesn’t sag but supports him no matter how long he has been in the wrap.
-It really molds to his body and holds him comfortably next to me.
+It really moulds to his body and holds him comfortably next to me.

 When he was little it was wonderful being able to put him in the wrap knowing he would be comfy and cosy.
-That he would be able to hear my heart beat and feel comforted being next to his mummy.
+That he would be able to hear my heartbeat and feel comforted being next to his mummy.
 In fact, Little Mister H has always fallen asleep the moment I have wrapped him.
 A sure sign that he feels secure, comfortable and happy in his Wuti Wrap.

 3. It is comfortable for mum to wear.

 The Wuti Wrap is much longer and wider than my woven wrap.
 The extra length means that I can tie the double knot at the front of my body.
 I prefer this to knotting the wrap at my back.
 It allows me to sit down comfortably and it also feels more secure.

 The wider fabric can be folded back on my shoulders.
 This helps to evenly distribute Little Mister H’s weight.